-Archetypal postures are primal human postures that are biologically embedded within you including all of your joints and muscles.
-Much like walking is an inherent human function, so is squatting, kneeling, and simply being able to sit on the ground comfortably.
+Archetypal postures are primal human postures that are biologically embedded within our joints and muscles.
+Much like walking is an inherent human function, so is squatting, kneeling and sitting on the ground comfortably.

 The term “Archetype” may be defined as: